Sachaa-Thanasius/defer-imports/README.rst

 -   `SPEC 1 <https://scientific-python.org/specs/spec-0001/>`_ and its implementation, `lazy-loader <https://github.com/scientific-python/lazy-loader>`_
 -   And countless more

 Then along came `slothy <https://github.com/bswck/slothy>`_, a library that seems to do it better, having been constructed with feedback from multiple CPython core developers as well as one of the minds behind PEP 690.
 It was the main inspiration for this project.
-However, the library (currently) also ties itself to specific Python implementations by depending on the existence of frames that represent the call stack.
-That's perfectly fine; PEP 690's implementation was for CPython specifically, and to my knowledge, the most popular Python runtimes provide call stack access in some form.
-Still, I thought that there might be a way to do something similar while remaining implementation-independent, avoiding as many internal APIs as possible.
+However, the library (currently) limits itself to specific Python implementations by relying on the existence of frames that represent the call stack.
+For many use cases, that's perfectly fine; PEP 690's implementation was for CPython specifically, and to my knowledge, some of the most popular Python runtimes outside of CPython provide call stack access in some form.
+Still, I thought that there might be a way to do something similar while avoiding such implementation-specific APIs.
 After feedback and discussion, that thought crystalized into this library.

 How?